gift-surg/SPOT-A-NeonatalRabbit/README.md

-## SPOT-A-Rabbit
+## SPOT-A-NeonatalRabbit
-Segmentation propagation on target as a Rabbit
+Segmentation propagation on target as a Neonatal Rabbit

 **Coming soon**